 We were praying for someone who was cheating on his wife.
 And I was struck by what one person said in his prayer: "Lord, work in his heart so that he will think less about the pleasure he is experiencing and more about the pain he is causing."

 That seemed quite appropriate to me.
 A spouse who is caught up in adultery is living only for the moment, caught up in a fantasy of excitement and desire, and ignoring the very real consequences.

 Recently a seminary paper came across my desk titled "100 Consequences of Adultery," written by Philip Jay, a student at Phoenix Seminary.
 The list provides a stark wake-up call about the ways infidelity can destroy a life and marriage.
-Here's a selection from Jay's list:
+Here's a selection from Jay's list, presented with his permission:

 If I committed adultery...

 - My relationship with God would suffer from a break in fellowship.